The information below is based on the 2019/20 financial year.

 - Gross Rental Value (GRV) is the fair rental value of your property, as determined by the Valuer General’s Office (part of Landgate) and is an estimate of how much you could expect to receive if you were to rent your property.

 - Each property is individually assessed by the Valuer Generals Office once every three years, to determine its GRV.
+2020/21 is the next revaluation year.
 Where a property is vacant, the GRV is calculated as 3 per cent of the market value of the land.

 Gross Rental Value = The yearly rent the property would be expected to receive if rented.
 The City of Canning then sets the Rate in the Dollar that it will charge to maintain the City’s services.
 Rate in the Dollar = The rates charged per dollar of Gross Rental Value.
 A combination of the two will result in your rates charges.
 The rate in the dollar is shown in the top right hand corner of your rate notice.